USEPA/2025_Region8_AnalysisTool/README.md

 # 2025_Region8_AnalysisTool

-R Shiny Application (under active development) designed to assist EPA and Region 8 states and tribal nations with accessing, analyzing and visualizing Water Quality Portal (WQP) data.

-This R Shiny application will include and expand on the functionality included in the 2024_Region8_AnalysisTool (https://github.com/USEPA/2024_Region8_AnalysisTool).
+R Shiny Application designed to assist EPA and Region 8 states and tribal nations with accessing, analyzing and visualizing Water Quality Portal (WQP) data.
+This R Shiny application expands on the functionality included in the 2024_Region8_AnalysisTool (https://github.com/USEPA/2024_Region8_AnalysisTool).
 Additionally, this version of the tool is being redesigned/rebuilt using the Golem Framework.

 ## Open-Source Code Policy